ibm-watson-data-lab/seti_at_ibm/README.md

 Once your project is set up, select `create notebook`.
 You have the option to create a notebook that copies one of our [example notebooks](notebooks).
 This is done by selecting the `From URL` tab when configuring the new notebook and pasting in a URL.
-Of course, you can also create a new blank notebook and type in the code by hand.
+You can also create a new blank notebook and type in the code by hand.

 ## Introduction Notebooks

-After you work through these notebooks, you'll have used the HTTP API to access the data, saved that data to your IBM Object Storage service, produced a spectrogram from the raw SETI data, and extracted some features, which may be used in a machine-learning analysis.
+After you work through these notebooks, you will have used the HTTP API to access the SETI data, saved that data to your IBM Object Storage service, produced a spectrogram from the raw SETI data, and extracted some features, which may be used in a machine-learning analysis.